 A ceremonial case of beer was sent to the White House for the President to mark the end of Prohibition and for him to enjoy!

-After the repeal of prohibition in 1933, data was collected re the consumption of alcohol.
+After the repeal of prohibition in 1933, data was collected on the consumption of alcohol.
 Figures actually confirm that after the end of Prohibition, the consumption of alcohol was not much different than the levels of consumption prior to it starting!

 Unlikely beneficiaries of prohibition were doctors and nurses who were in greater demand.